-- Sec.
-13.5. (a) Discipline rules adopted by the governing body of a school corporation under section 12 of this chapter must: - (1) prohibit bullying; and - (2) include: - (A) provisions concerning education, parental involvement, and intervention: - (B) a detailed procedure for the expedited investigation of incidents of bullying that includes: - (i) appropriate responses to bullying behaviors, wherever the behaviors occur; - (ii) provisions for anonymous and personal reporting of bullying to a teacher or other school staff; - (iii) timetables for reporting of bullying incidents to the parents of both the targeted student and the bully, in an expedited manner; - (iv) timetables for reporting of bullying incidents to school counselors, school administrators, the superintendent, or law enforcement, if it is determined that reporting the bullying incident to law enforcement is necessary; - (v) discipline provisions for teachers, school staff, or school administrators who fail to initiate or conduct an investigation of a bullying incident; and - (vi) discipline provisions for false reporting of bullying; and - (C) a detailed procedure outlining the use of follow-up services that includes: - (i) support services for the victim; and - (ii) bullying education for the bully. - (b) The discipline rules described in subsection may be applied regardless of the physical location in which the bullying behavior occurred, whenever: - (1) the individual committing the bullying behavior and any of the intended targets of the bullying behavior are students attending a school within a school corporation; and

-- (2) disciplinary action is reasonably necessary to avoid substantial interference with school discipline or prevent an unreasonable threat to the rights of others to a safe and peaceful learning environment. - (c) The discipline rules described in subsection (a) must prohibit bullying through the use of data or computer software that is accessed through a: - (1) computer; - (2) computer system; or - (3) computer network. - (d) This section may not be construed to give rise to a cause of action against a person or school corporation based on an allegation of noncompliance with this section.
-Noncompliance with this section may not be used as evidence against a school corporation in a cause of action. - (e) A record made of an investigation, a disciplinary action, or a follow-up action performed under rules adopted under this section is not a public record under IC 5-14-3. - (f) The department shall periodically review each policy adopted under this section to ensure the policy's compliance with this section.
+Sec.
+13.5. (a) Discipline rules adopted by the governing body of a school corporation under section 12 of this chapter must:

+• Prohibit bullying; and include:

+- Provisions concerning education, parental involvement, and intervention - A detailed procedure for the expedited investigation of incidents of bullying that includes: - Appropriate responses to bullying behaviors, wherever the behaviors occur; - Provisions for anonymous and personal reporting of bullying to a teacher or other school staff - Timetables for reporting of bullying incidents to school counselors, school administrators, the superintendent, or law enforcement, if it is determined that reporting the bullying incident to law enforcement is necessary; - Discipline provisions for teachers, school staff, or school administrators who fail to initiate or conduct an investigation of a bullying incident; and - Discipline provisions for false reporting of bullying; and - A detailed procedure outlining the use of follow-up services that includes: - Support services for the victim; and - Bullying education for the bully. - The discipline rules described in subsection may be applied regardless of the physical location in which the bullying behavior occurred, whenever: - The individual committing the bullying behavior and any of the intended targets of the bullying behavior are students attending a school within a school corporation; and - The discipline rules described in above must prohibit bullying through the use of data or computer software that is accessed through a: - Computer; - Computer system; or - Computer network - This section may not be construed to give rise to a cause of action against a person or school corporation based on an allegation of noncompliance with this section.
+Noncompliance with this section may not be used as evidence against a school corporation in a cause of action. - A record made of an investigation, a disciplinary action, or a follow-up action performed under rules adopted under this section is not a public record under IC 5-14-3. - The department shall periodically review each policy adopted under this section to ensure the policy's compliance with this section.